-English 6, Maths 7, Science 7, French 3, German or Spanish 3, Geography 3, History 3, Art 2, RE 2, Computer Science 2, Design Technology, Food and Nutrition 2, Music 2, PSHE 2, PE 4.
+English 8, Maths 6, Science 7, French 5, or Spanish 5 Geography 2, History 3, Art 2, RE 2, Computer Science 3, Design Technology, Food and Nutrition 2, Music 2, PSHE 2, PE 4.
 You can find out more about what Year 8 students study in each subject in the Curriculum Summary booklet which is on the website.

-In March of 2024 students will choose which language they want to continue in Year 9 (or both if they wish) and select two (or only one if they have chosen both languages) from Art, Dance, DT, Drama, Food and Music for study in Year 9.
+In March of 2024 students have an opportunity to personalise their timetable for Year 9.
+They may choose to continue studying their language option as well as German whilst also selecting two (or only one if they have chosen two languages) from Art, Dance, DT, Drama, Food and Music for study in Year 9.